Jewish labour camps in and around Amsterdam 1941 - 1944

 During World War II, in and around Amsterdam there were no less than 13 labour camps specially for Jewish men who were forced to work there.
 Of these camps, 4 were in the Amsterdamse Bos and 1 at Schiphol-Oost (airport).
 They were a link in the persecution of the Jews by the German occupier, in which Dutch institutions also played a role.
 For many Jews the labour camps turned out to be a gateway for deportation to Auschwitz and Sobibor.

-In the exhibition, the Amsterdamse Bos shows this lesser-known dark side of its history, through personal stories, photos, objects, documents and video images.
+In the exhibition, the Amsterdamse Bos showed this lesser-known dark side of its history, through personal stories, photos, objects, documents and video images.
 There is a walking tour of locations where work was done, a podcast and specially designed artwork.
 There is an educational program for schools.

 - September 1: Opening exhibition for press and invited guests